more information....

 health concerns and CO2

-If you have health concerns, or are worrying about exposure to indoor CO2 and the transmission of COVID, Edaphic Scientific strongly recommends you consult your local doctor or general practitioner (GP) for further advice.
+If you have health concerns or are worrying about exposure to indoor CO2 and the transmission of COVID, Edaphic Scientific strongly recommends you consult your local doctor or general practitioner (GP) for further advice.
 Edaphic Scientific is not a health website nor do we provide specific health advice for any individual or situation.
 Information and details provided on the Edaphic Scientific website should be regarded as general interest only.